Book Publishing

 • High cost of foreign books, in particular due to VAT (value-added tax) on book imports and partial shadowing of imports.

-According to the organizers, the next step is to rank the problems and summarize the results of the study.
+According to the organizers, the next step is to rank the problems and summarize study results.

 RELATED: Three Ukrainian photobooks make Rencontres d’Arles Book Awards shortlist